Universal bounds for quantum metrology in the presence of correlated noise

+For $\tau = \tau_{\t{opt}}$, correlations play a significant role, as reflected by the tightening of asymptoptotic bounds with increasing $m$ (see Fig.~\ref{fig:deph}(c)).
+In contrast, for $\tau = 10 \tau_{\t{opt}}$, the output of $\t{S}_T^\tau$ is nearly thermal for any input, correlations are negligible, and the bounds are almost insensitive to $m$.

+To assess tightness, we compare our upper bounds with lower bounds obtained by optimizing the output QFI over input product states.
+This optimization, performed efficiently via tensor networks~\cite{Chabuda2020, dulian_package}, shows near saturation of the upper bound for $\tau = 10 \tau_{\t{opt}}$, confirming that product states are optimal in this regime.
+For $\tau = \tau_{\t{opt}}$, a gap remains, but the bounds still closely follow the QFI trend, indicating limited potential gain from entanglement or adaptivity.

-\paragraph*{Conclusions.} The examples presented above are just a small sample of the numerous possible applications of this new family of bounds.
-The introduced formalism allows for handling not only classical but also inherently quantum correlations between subsequent channels, which arise in the study of non-Markovian open quantum systems~\cite{Caruso2014,deVega2017,Pollock2018a,Milz2021}.
-Although the sequential scheme, where channels occur one after another, suggests a focus on temporal correlations, the bound is also valid for spatial correlations.
-In these cases, channels are usually sampled in parallel, but since parallel schemes are a subset of adaptive ones, the bound still holds.
+\paragraph*{Conclusions.} These examples represent only a fraction of the possible applications of the new bounds.
+The formalism allows one to handle both classical and inherently quantum correlations, i.e. generic non-Markovian open quantum systems \cite{Caruso2014,deVega2017,Pollock2018a,Milz2021}.
+Although the sequential scheme suggests a focus on temporal correlations, the bound is also valid for analogous spatial correlations, where channels are sampled in parallel, since this is a subset of adaptive strategies.
+Furthermore, this approach provides a tighter bound for uncorrelated noise than the current state of the art \cite{Kurdzialek2023a}.

-The presented results are also important for uncorrelated quantum metrology, since the derived bound is stronger (or at least equally strong) then the state-of-the art bound \cite{Kurdzialek2023a} even in its simplest, single-channel version ($m=1$).
-The bound can be made arbitrarily tight by increasing the iteration step $m$.

-This work, together with~\cite{Kurdzialek2024, Liu2024}, establishes a comprehensive framework to study metrological protocols in the presence of correlated noise for a large number of probed channels.
-In the near future, we plan to apply this framework to get new insights about real-life scenarios~\cite{Chabuda2020}, and to explore the effects of inherently quantum environments, e.g. in collisional quantum thermometry~\cite{Seah2019,Shu2020}.
+This work is complementary to Refs.~\cite{Kurdzialek2024, Liu2024}, where a tensor network approach was proposed to find AD estimation strategies with a limited ancilla dimension, providing a \textit{lower} bound on $\mathcal{F}_\text{AD}$.
+In combination, these works establish a comprehensive framework to study metrological protocols in the presence of correlated noise, for a large number of probed channels.
+The package containing the functions to compute the bounds as well as perform tensor-network optimization to obtain the lower bounds as in Fig.~\ref{fig:deph} is now publicly available \cite{dulian_package}.